Arbitration

 Choose an Arbitrator With Over 10 Years of Experience

 At Peak Mediation, we offer arbitration services in Colorado Springs and throughout Colorado for both family and civil matters.
-Our arbitrator is an accomplished legal professional who has helped countless people resolve complex, emotional, and challenging disputes through mediation, facilitation and arbitration when needed.
+Our arbitrator is an accomplished legal professional who has helped countless people resolve complex, emotional, and challenging disputes through facilitation, mediation, and arbitration when needed.
 Our lawyers are committed to walking you through the process, explaining your options, and helping you take the right step forward.

 What Is Arbitration?